Religious Holidays on the Block Plan Letter 2024-2025

 Dear Campus Community,

-The Chaplain’s Office seeks to share important information each year about upcoming religious and spiritual holidays, celebrations, observances, and rituals; including where they fall in the block.
-This is part of our commitment to helping the campus create an environment that is open to and supports a wide range of diverse religious and spiritual traditions and practices.
-It is also an active way we seek to embody our commitment to religious diversity, inclusion, and Anti-Racism.
-Access to important dates enables our campus to work towards greater inclusion and understanding not only within the classroom, but also when planning events, meetings, and other gatherings.
+The Chaplain’s Office seeks to share important information each year about upcoming religious and spiritual holidays, celebrations, observances, and rituals, including where they fall in the block.
+This is part of our commitment to helping the campus create an environment that is open to and supportive of a wide range of religious and spiritual traditions and practices.
+It is also an active way we seek to embody our commitment to religious diversity, inclusion, and Anti-Racism through intentional mindfulness.
+Access to important dates enables our campus to work towards greater inclusion and understanding, not only within the classroom, but also when planning events, meetings, and other gatherings.

-As in previous academic years, the Chaplain's Office will continue to provide the campus community with information about religious holidays on the Block Plan:
+As in previous academic years, the Chaplain's Office will continue to provide the campus community with information about religious holidays on the Block Plan by:

-• Providing information about religious holidays on the Chaplain's Office
+- Providing information about religious holidays on the Chaplain's Office website; and

 If you have additional ideas about how we can be helpful and supportive, please let the Chaplain's Office know at kholbrook@coloradocollege.edu or at (719) 389-7986.